From our private database of 26,900+ case briefs...

 United States Court of Appeals for the Sixth Circuit

 The government suspected that Berkeley Premium Nutraceuticals, Inc. (Berkeley) was defrauding its customers.
-To seek to prove this, the government requested that NuVox Communications (NuVox), an internet service provider (ISP), warehouse the emails of Steven Warshak (defendant), the owner of Berkeley.
-The government then compelled NuVox to turn over those warehoused emails.
+To seek to prove this, the government requested that NuVox Communications (NuVox), an internet service provider (ISP), warehouse the emails of Berkeley's owner, Steven Warshak (defendant).
+The government then obtained a subpoena under the Stored Communications Act, 18 U.S.C. § 2701 et seq., and compelled NuVox to turn over those warehoused emails.
 The government did not obtain a warrant.
-Based on the contents of the emails, the trial court convicted Warshak.
-He appealed, alleging that the government’s search and seizure of his emails constituted a violation of his Fourth Amendment rights.
-The United States Supreme Court granted certiorari.
+Warshak was convicted on several grounds after a jury trial, and he appealed his convictions to the United States Court of Appeals for the Sixth Circuit.
+One of Warshak's arguments on appeal was that the government’s search and seizure of his emails violated his Fourth Amendment rights.

 Rule of Law